spartan782/ELK-stack-deployment-py/README.md

 this python script will allow command line installs for a sensor platform.

 This sensor platform will be based around the following software and currently designed for the RHEL enviroment.
-I am aware there are mutiple solutions out there but this setup is what I believe to be the best use case for my needs.

 #Software used

 pf_ring (for suricata and bro)

 netsniff-ng (for full pcap)/ Replaced by stenographer when stable